borismus/lightning/README.md

     > ./lightning preview

+Deploy the site to the specified S3 bucket.

+    > ./lightning deploy

 # Configuration

-1. `lightning.yaml` specifies where to look for content, template and where to dump output.
+`lightning.yaml` specifies where to look for content, template and where to dump output.
+It also specifies where to deploy the site.

-2. `site.yaml` in your content directory specifies site-specific configuration.
+`site.yaml` specifies metadata about the site itself, including permalinks, verbs, site title, date format.
+It belongs in the content root.

 # For production